earlywarningtoolbox/spatial_warnings/cran-comments.md

 Dear CRAN maintainers,

-This is an update to the package spatialwarnings that fixes bugs, improves the code base and provides new functionality. spatialwarnings is a package that assists ecologists in carrying out computations of early-warning signals (EWS) of ecosystem degradation.
+This is a major update to the package spatialwarnings that fixes bugs, improves the code base and provides new functionality. spatialwarnings is a package that assists ecologists in carrying out computations of early-warning signals (EWS) of ecosystem degradation.
 More information on the package and testing results are available below.

 Thanks in advance,